 The tree of the plant can reach staggering heights of up to 8 meters!
-It grows in tropical temperatures and blooms his flowers after 7 years of its’ birth.
+It grows in tropical temperatures and blooms its flowers after 7 years of its’ birth.

 However, it can bloom after 2 years of its’ birth, but only by excellent vegetative propagation.
 An androdioecious fruit with both male plants and plant censuses.
 The blooming and flowering of the plant mainly depend on the water availability as well as the seasons.

-There is a huge variety of Rambutan’s health benefits.
-From using it as a medicine for the stomach and toning your muscles, to healing medicine worms.
-Moreover, the plant’s roots can be brewed to be used as a cure for light headaches, fever and tongue diseases.
+There is a huge variety of Rambutan health benefits.
+From using it as a medicine for the stomach and toning our muscles, to healing medicine worms.
+Moreover, the plant’s roots can be brewed to be used as a cure for light headaches, fever, and tongue diseases.

-Rambutan’s leaves have healing properties.
+Rambutan leaves have healing properties.
 But, the fruits carry toxic saponin and need to be dried before they can be used as a medicine.
-The use of rambutan in the nutritional medicine is priceless, as it contains potassium, vitamin C, and iron.
+The use of rambutan in nutritional medicine is priceless, as it contains potassium, vitamin C, and iron.

-3 fruits of rambutan contain approximately 18gr of carbohydrates, 58mg of vitamins and 69 calories.
-Also, fiber amount in rambutan is quite high (about 2gr/100gr of fruit weight).
-This preference perfectly suits people who embody weight loss diets.
+3 fruits of rambutan contain approximately 18gr of carbohydrates, 58mg of vitamins, and 69 calories.
+Also, the fiber amount in rambutan is quite high (about 2gr/100gr of fruit weight).
+This preference perfectly suits people who embody weight-loss diets.